 Right on the beach, but far from the main town.
 This Mahahual hotel is great for a beach vacation and snorkeling is just right in front of the hotel, no tour needed.
 There is nothing around the hotel apart from serenity.
 Great for people going on a relaxing holiday or weekend break in Costa Maya Mahahual.
 To get to town you could rent a bike or a hop on a 15 minute taxi ride.

-In total I traveled around Yucatan more than 2 months and saw pretty much all the best places to visit in Yucatan in Yucatan.
-Check here all my Mexico travel blogs with great travel tips for Valladolid, Merida, Rio Lagartos, Isla Holbox, Isla Mujeres but also blogs about Coba vs. Tulum ruins, Selvatica Extreme Canopy adventure and many more!
+In total I traveled around Yucatan more than 6 months and saw pretty much all the best places to visit in Yucatan in Yucatan.
+Check here all my Mexico travel blogs with great travel tips for the Valladolid cenotes, Merida Mexico, Rio Lagartos, Isla Holbox, Isla Mujeres but also blogs about Coba vs. Tulum ruins, Selvatica Extreme Canopy adventure and many more!

 I hope all the above things to do in Costa Maya and Mahahual tips were helpful for planning you trip.
 It was more than a pleasure put this travel blog online as when I was writing I was reliving the great moments on my Costa Maya Mahahual trip again.

 Would you like to help me in return by sharing the link of this article somewhere on the internet?
 Every pin on Pinterest, share on Facebook or tweet on Twitter would help me enormously.
 Thank you very much in advance, it is really appreciated.